 - Protection of properties that residents of Sandy Hill view as our heritage and our history.

-- Support for the restoration and sensitive rehabilitation of targeted heritage properties.
+- Support for the restoration and sensitive rehabilitation of community-targeted heritage.

-- Well maintained green streetscapes, the tree canopy, and public spaces.
+- Well maintained and protected green streetscapes, Sandy Hill’s tree canopy and public spaces.

 - Increased resources to preserve historic buildings.